nwr7794/hello-world-js/README.md

 # hello-world-js
-Example app form trade the macro
+Example app from trade the macro